GauthierBassereau/gauthierbassereau.github.io/_posts/2025-09-10-world-model-robotic.md

 ---

-There are so many different ways to approach this problem.
-Research labs around the world each have their own methods, all claiming to be scalable paths toward generalization: VLAs, LBHs, Physics Engines, World Models, and more...
+Research labs worldwide are exploring different paths toward generalization in robotics and AI: **VLAs, LBHs, Physics Engines, World Models, Diffusion Policies**, and more.

-**It is difficult to predict which approach will ultimately succeed, but we can safely assume that the winning method will be the one capable of learning from the most diverse and abundant data.**
+It is difficult to predict which approach will ultimately succeed, but a safe assumption is:
+**the winning method will be the one capable of learning from the widest variety of modalities, at scale.**

-With this in mind, my project will focus on building a model that can efficiently learn from the widest possible range of data.
-Off the top of my head, I’m thinking of:

-- Images
-- Environment videos
-- Human videos
-  - Various camera angles
-  - Task demonstrations
-- Robot videos
-  - Various camera angles
-  - Robot task demonstrations
-- Other sensors
-  - Force/torque feedback
-  - Proprioception
-  - Audio
-  - Accelerometer
-  - Tactile feedback
-  - Environmental (temperature, wind speed, etc.)
-- Text
-  - Task instructions
+My project, **A-R-G-O-S**, aims to do exactly this.
+The goal is to build a system that can:

+1. **Learn from large-scale, multimodal data** (vision, demonstrations, text, proprioception, etc.).
+2. **Separate planning from control**, with a high-level world model for planning and a robust low-level controller for executing motor commands.
+3. **Leverage both web-scale pretraining and simulation**.

+#### Core Idea: Planning vs Control

+The key design choice:
+- **Planning World Model (Low Frequency)**
+  - Operates on **latent representations** (e.g., DINOv3 embeddings).
+  - Predicts **future observations** (mainly vision + proprioception latents).
+  - Plans at a **lower frequency** (e.g., ~800 ms between states).
+  - Learns from **web-scale multimodal data**: human videos, robot demonstrations, text instructions, task-centric datasets.
+  - Output: a sequence of **future target states** in latent space.

+- **Low-Level Controller (High Frequency)**
+  - Operates directly on **current state**, a short **history of past states**, and the **next target state** predicted by the planner.
+  - Runs at **much higher frequency** (robot control loop, e.g., 50–500 Hz).
+  - Outputs **motor torques** directly.
-  - Planning and reasoning
+  - Training:
+    - **Imitation learning** from demonstrations.
-- Simulation and real environments for continual learning through trial and error
+    - **Massive scale simulation** for robustness and adaptation.

-I’m probably missing some modalities, but the goal remains simple: **learn the distribution of as much data and as many modalities as possible.**
+    - **Potential continual learning** (unsolved, but core ambition).
+  - Analogy: similar to controllers used for humanoid locomotion policies (robust low-level reflex-like behavior).

+This separation provides two major benefits:
+1. **Scalability** – Planning leverages abundant web-scale data, while the controller focuses on domain-specific motor control.
+2. **Robustness** – The controller can generalize in varied environments, while the planner generalizes across tasks and modalities.

 ---

-**Having defined the objective, let’s move to the technical plan.**

-Today, the most capable framework for learning from *multimodal* and *inherently stochastic* data is Diffusion / Flow Matching.
-Other methods exist, such as Conditional VAEs (used in ACT) or energy-based models, but diffusion currently seems best suited.

-Of course, not all modalities contribute equally to modeling the world.
-For example, image data provides far more useful information for robotic automation than wind speed.
-To start, I will focus on:

-- Images
-- Videos
-- Human demonstration videos
-- Robot demonstration videos (with proprioception)
+#### Planning World Model
-- Task instructions
+- **Encoder**

-Here’s how each contributes:
-- **Images** → capture spatial information
-- **Videos** → capture dynamics over time
-- **Human demonstration videos** → capture behavior patterns
-- **Robot demonstration videos** → capture behavior + proprioception
-- **Task instructions** → map natural language to behaviors

----

-**Model at inference (current design):**

-- Encode images using **DINOv3**
+  - Images: **DINOv3** (ViT-Large)
-- Encode text instructions using **DINOv3 text encoder**
+  - Text: **DINOv3 text encoder**
-- Encode proprioception using a simple **MLP**
+  - Proprioception: **MLP**
+- **World Model**
-- Use a **Flow Matching DiT** to predict the next-step encoded data (image + proprioception)
+  - **Flow Matching DiT backbone**
-- Decode proprioception to obtain actions
-- Optionally decode images for visualization

-This is a simple idea, and I believe it is close to what Toyota Research Institute recently published [LBMs](https://arxiv.org/pdf/2504.02792), or [Video Generation as Robot Policy](https://arxiv.org/pdf/2508.00795), as well as Unitree’s more recent project [Unifolm-World-Model-Action](https://github.com/unitreerobotics/unifolm-world-model-action/tree/main).

----

-### Model Architecure
-Image Encoder: Dinov3, ViT Large
-World Model: DiT backbone with added cross-attention layer to:
+  - Cross-attention on:
     - Text tokens
     - Action tokens
     - Context tokens
-*Trained with Classifier Free Guidance*
+  - **Classifier-Free Guidance** training
+- **Outputs**
+  - Predicts next **latent observation** (vision + proprioception).
+  - Can decode latent vision for visualization.

+#### Low-Level Controller
+- **Inputs**
+  - Current state (vision + proprioception)
+  - Small history window of past states
+  - Target next state (from planner)
+- **Outputs**
+  - Motor torques.
+- **Training**
+  - Phase 1: Imitation learning (robot demos).
+  - Phase 2: Large-scale simulated training with randomized backgrounds, environments, and dynamics.
+  - Phase 3: Continual learning (online adaptation).

-### Task List
+#### Task List

-- [x] DINO encoder for image and text loaded from torch hub.
+- [x] DINO encoder for image and text (Torch Hub).
-- [x] Create the Image and text pairs dataset streamed from huggingface
+- [x] Image–text dataset (HuggingFace streaming).
-- [x] Train Decoder on Image dataset as an Auto-Encoder to be able to have visual interpretaion of futur predictions.
+- [x] Train Image Decoder as Auto-Encoder (latent visualization).
-- [ ] Pre-train the flow matching Dit using the Image dataset.
-Exactly like a text to image generation model.
+- [ ] Pre-train Flow Matching DiT on Image dataset (text-to-image style).
-- [ ] Create the video and instructions pairs dataset streamed from hugginface
+- [ ] Create Video–Instruction dataset (HuggingFace).
-- [ ] Train the flow matching Dit using the Video dataset.
-- [ ] Create the video and actions pairs dataset, streamed from hugginface
-- [ ] Continue flow matching DiT training by adding action modality too.
+- [ ] Train Flow Matching DiT on video data.
+- Design & train Low-Level Controller (first imitation, then sim, then online). -> will detail this later.

+---

+#### Data to Explore
-### Data to explore (need to do my research because there are much more than this)
+(Need to do more research on this)
-- **Task centric Robot Data:**
+**Task-Centric Robot Data:**
 - AGIBOTWORLD
 - Open X Embodiment
-    - Droid
+- DROID
 - RobotMind
 - SO100 Community
 - BridgeData V2, Egodex, RoboVQA, HoloAssist, Ego4D

-- **Raw videos of people doing things:**
+**Human / General Videos:**
 - HowTo100M

-## POC Version
+- Large scale video datasets, Kinematics etc...

+#### Proof of Concept (POC)

-- Take current state + instructions
+- Input: Current state + text instructions.
-- Predict next 2 seconds of states, auto-regressively, taking the last generated state as input (Teacher Forcing)
+- Planner: Predict next 2 seconds of latent states, auto-regressively (teacher forcing).
+- Controller: Use planned next state to generate torques.
-- Do a POC with AGIBOTWORLD/DROID/Ego datasets for pre-training and will add/use-only SO-100 dataset for post-training.
+- Data: Start with AGIBOTWORLD/DROID/Ego datasets for pretraining; specialize with SO-100 for fine-tuning.

-## Improvements for next versions
-- Add history/memory -> adding past frames to the predictors
-    - Use relative position embedding.
+#### Roadmap for Improvements

+- **History / Memory**
-    - Use some kind of memory bank that gets updated when a new token doesn't match anything in the memory bank / Use PCA to get rid of uselss tokens (see DINO Foresight)
+  - Memory bank / PCA filtering of redundant tokens (see *DINO Foresight*).

-- Generate the plan on mutiple scale
+- **Hierarchical Planning**
-    (1) Goal Image
+  - (1) Predict Goal Image.
-    (2) Generate one intermediate step bewteen current state and Goal Image (3) Redo (2) X times
+  - (2) Generate intermediate states bridging current → closest goal.
-    (4) Optimize actions to reach the intermediates states
-- Train the Action Predictor entirely in simulation with varying background -> showing that the action predictor can be train with almost no cost.
-- Replace Teacher Forcing by Self-Forcing -> better consitency over auto regressive generation

----

-**Let's build it**
+  - (3) Redo (2) until next goal is at a certain threshold from the current state.
+  -> This could enable more efficient and better planning generation

+- **Self-Forcing**
+  - Replace teacher forcing with self-forcing for long-horizon rollouts.